 While the majority of workers view their equity compensation as a critical tool for building long-term wealth, a recent survey from Schwab Stock Plan Services found that, out of the one-thousand equity compensation recipients surveyed, a mere twenty-four percent had exercised options or sold shares.

 With over a third of the participants claiming that equity compensation was the main factor in accepting their position, it begs the question, why are the number of employees exercising their options so low?

-The survey went on to find that over half of the participants surveyed stated fear of making a mistake as a major concern.
+The survey went on to find that nearly half of the participants surveyed stated fear of making a mistake as a major concern.
 Of the participants who had never exercised or sold their equity compensation, thirty-four percent said they were afraid of the potential tax implications of making a wrong decision, while another thirty-four percent were worried about selling under the wrong market conditions.

-“The survey,” said Marc McDonough, senior vice president of Swab Investor Services, “made it clear that employees would benefit from more help in understanding the role this benefit can play in their long-term financial plan.”
+“The survey,” said Marc McDonough, senior vice president of Schwab Investor Services, “made it clear that employees would benefit from more help in understanding the role this benefit can play in their long-term financial plan.”
 A point that is driven home by the fact that a whopping eighty percent of survey participants admitted they would be very / extremely confident making equity compensation decisions with the help of a financial advisor.
 However, advisors do need an effective means of providing guidance.

 Advisors currently using StockOpter are well positioned to help put these fears to rest and to assist stock plan recipients in implementing a diversification strategy that allows them to use their equity compensation to attain their financial goals.